petersenpeter/CellExplorer/docs/pipeline/running-pipeline.md

 cell_metrics = CellExplorer('metrics',cell_metrics);
 ```

-### Running the pipeline using the Buzsaki lab database
+### Running pipeline using the Buzsaki lab database
 The Cell Explorer pipeline uses a single Matlab struct for handling metadata.
 The struct is automatically loaded from the buzsaki lab database if you are running the pipeline with the database, and is located in the base path once a session has been processed.
 To run the pipeline on a session named 'PetersSession' using the database type:
 ```m
 cell_metrics = calc_CellMetrics('sessionName','PetersSession');